devassistant/devassistant/docs/developer_documentation/run_sections_reference.rst

        - cr: ci
        - cr2: ci2

-Result of execution section is the result of expression (in case it's the expression) or result of last command (in case it's a section).
 Each command specifies return value in a different way, see :ref:`command_ref`.

 Variables Explained
 -------------------